rixwoodling/espn2ics/README.md

 # ESPN Schedule to iCalendar

-A small Python command-line tool for finding sports teams through ESPN and retrieving their schedules, with optional iCalendar output.
+A small Python command-line tool for finding sports teams through ESPN and retrieving their schedules, with optional iCalendar and JSON output.

 The goal is simple: give it a team name, let ESPN determine the team and competition, and get a usable schedule without having to manually know ESPN's internal league IDs.